hovinh/docker-ds-training/README.md

 d0c12122f97d464f4bc7438b4b34cf400fcaa2896f94fae881cc5dc5026ea76b
 ```

-- In your browser, enter localhost with the address `http://localhost:8888/` and enter the password `test` (check `Dockerfile` to see how this is setup).
-You should now be able to run the `tensorflow_example.ipynb` with all relevant package pre-installed.
+- In your browser, enter `http://localhost:8888/` in the address bar and enter the password `test` (check `Dockerfile` to see how this is setup).
+You should now be able to run the `tensorflow_example.ipynb` with all relevant packages pre-installed.

 ## Build the image

 - Navigate to `workflow` folder and start the building.
 Notice how the `Dockerfile` is written: it has foundational image is `tensorflow/tensorflow:latest-py3`, copies the `tensorflow_example.ipynb` into the image, then trigger `run_jupyter.sh`.
-Therefore, that means if we run the container, it will also run the command inside `run_jupyter.sh`.
+Therefore, that means if we run the container, it will also run the commands inside `run_jupyter.sh`.
 Also, the password to access the notebook is set to `test`.
 For a more secured approach, please check `workflow/secure_run.sh`.
 ```bash
 $ cd workflow
 $ docker build -t hovinh39/dockerize-anaconda3-jupyternotebook .